jonescompneurolab/hnn-core-conda-packaging/README.md

 Here, you can clearly see that there is a `package: name: "hnn-core-all"` key-value.
 This is the one that "matters" and decides the name of the package.

 For `source`: Even though the Conda packaging ecosystem tries to be as independent from the PyPI ecosystem (more on that soon), it is common for the source code of the root package to be downloaded from PyPI.
 We could also use Git or other methods as well, but using straight from PyPI is preferred.
 Note that currently, the URL of our PyPI distributable uses a combination of `hnn-core` (with a hyphen) as the package name, but the distributable filename itself uses `hnn_core` (with an underscore).
-This is partly a result of the filename output by our PyPI package release process (see https://github.com/jonescompneurolab/hnn-core/wiki/How-to-make-a-release ).
+This is partly a result of the filename output by our PyPI package release process (see [How to create releases][]).

 ```yaml
 build: